lesnikyan/lisapet/readme.md

     {_:_} !- # wildcard - any key, any val, will never matched here
 ```

-In the key position all `null` values are equal.
+In the key position all `null` instances are equal.
 `0`, `''` and `null` are different cases.
 ```python
 x = {null:123}